An Introduction to Python & Spyder¶

 Tip

-If you're already comfortable with Python or have completed the Codecademy python course, you can quickly familiarize yourself with Spyder by watching their intro videos.
+If you're already comfortable with Python or have completed a python course, you can quickly familiarize yourself with Spyder by watching their intro videos.
 There are 3 videos, each under 4 minutes long.

-To launch it, search for Spyder in your computer's apps (use the search bar at the bottom-left of your screen on Windows 10) and select Spyder (my_env)
+Launch Spyder from your computer's apps (use the search bar at the bottom-left of your screen on Windows).

 Spyder will be empty when you first launch it.
 Here's a glimpse of what Spyder looks like when it's in use: